Grands-Jardins National Park

-This Charlevoix park covers an area of 318.9 km accessible by Saint-Urbain in the region of Capitale-Nationale.
+This Charlevoix park covers an area of 318.9 km accessible from the south by Route 381 via Saint-Urbain in the region of Capitale-Nationale.
 The closest town to the park is Baie-Saint-Paul.

 Main attractions and activities

 It offers several activities to park visitors in both summer and winter.
 Among the activities offered are camping, canoeing, kayaking, hiking, fishing, cross-country skiing and snowshoeing.
 SÉPAQ also offers discovery workshops to learn more about the flora and fauna of the park and to raise awareness of the fragility of ecosystems and the services they provide.

 History

 Before the park was created on November 25, 1981, the site was used for logging.
 From 1939 to 1981, this activity had affected 39% of the area of the current national park.
 The park also has its own cultural heritage.
 Its history as an English resort, hunting and fishing with the Murray River fishing Club, also called Club La Roche, a former private fishing club adds to the history of logging and dredging that took place in the park before its creation.